 Actuators and sensors available today have certain limitations.
 When RTHS is necessary, existing barriers are often related to the dynamics of the actuators and/or sensors being used and the ability to control those dynamics.
 For instance, hydraulic actuators have a large force capacity, but this comes at the expense of slower response times.
 In certain applications there is a need to apply a distributed force over a length or area, rather than a point force.
+Additionally, underwater actuators are needed to facilitate new types of hydrodynamic hybrid testing.
 Also, pressure sensors commonly used in boundary layer wind tunnel experimentation exhibit lags or delays due to their dynamics and acquisition/processing times.
 Pressure tubing also induces distortion in amplitude and phase of pressure signals in wind tunnels (real-time correction of which poses challenge).
 Large actuators with faster reaction times and sensors with faster response and processing times are needed, and there may be opportunities to work with industry toward these goals.
 For coastal research, actuators and sensors that can withstand wet environments may also be needed.
 For RTHS tests in a wind tunnel, low profile or modified actuators and sensors may be needed to reduce the influence of the presence of an actuator on the test results.
 To extend these methods to certain aerospace or mechanical systems, the testing bandwidth may need to exceed a few hundred Hertz.

-Nonlinearities represent a major research area in structural engineering, although they also pose a particular challenge to many of the hybrid simulation methods.
-And as is often the case with nonlinear systems, each case is unique and may require an entirely different approach be applied.
-For instance, nonlinear computational models require significant processing time and typically implicit integration schemes, while nonlinear physical specimens require robust control techniques that are able to deal with the complex behaviors.
+Nonlinearities must be a priority of future research to develop advanced RTHS methods.
+Nonlinearities represent a major challenge to RTHS methods, because the ultimate goal is to consider damage and failures in structural engineering when the specimen itself is actually unknown.
+This is the central vision behind the purpose of hybrid simulation - testing the unknown.
+However, as is often the case with nonlinear systems, each case is unique and may require an entirely different approach be applied.
+Thus, nonlinearities pose challenges to several aspects of an RTHS, including: computational demands, control performance, uncertainty quantification.
+For instance, nonlinear computational models require a significant increase in the processing demands, and typically are implemented using implicit integration schemes.
+Furthermore, nonlinear physical specimens require robust (and adaptive) control techniques that are able to deal with the complex and uncertain behaviors exhibited.
 For instance, sudden failures due to wind loading are not understood and cannot be explained, while progressive failure is a topic of great interest to earthquake engineers.
 Moreover, failure of components is challenging to replicate in the lab in a manner that realistically represents the behavior in the field.
-Research focusing on how to conduct a test that involves nonlinearities and material failures will offer insight into the broad future for HS/RTHS to consider such complex issues.
+Other possible applications include seismically-induced fire with structural instabilities, thermo-mechanical coupled tests, and contact problems which are used in a wide variety of engineering fields.
+And due to the large uncertainty in each of these cases, significant effort should be put into quantifying that uncertainty based on the data available to predict future behavior and inform testing choices.
+Research focusing on how to conduct tests that involve geometric nonlinearities, material failures and instabilities will offer insight into the broad future for HS/RTHS to consider such complex issues.